woodcrafty/reck/docs/benchmarks.rst

 Benchmarks
 ==========
 If you are using reck types in time critical code you will be interested in the speed benchmarks described in this section.
-The tests compare reck types with named tuples.
+The tests compare reck types, named tuples and dictionaries.

 The tests
 =========